Student support over the summer

 School of Health Sciences

-From Monday, 9 June the SHS Student Support Hub will be open and available for drop-ins and appointments between 10am and 4pm.
-It will resume its regular hours from Monday, 15 September.
+From Monday, 15 June to Friday, 18 September the Stopford Student Support Hub will be open and available for drop-ins and appointments between 10am and 4pm.

 To arrange an appointment, please email shs.hub@manchester.ac.uk or call 0161 306 7811.